JeremiahKaren/35percent.github.io/_posts/2015-09-14-barratt-conquers-southwark.md

 This is an appropriate name for a development that was able to dupe Southwark council into waiving the tenure requirements of its 35% affordable housing Policy.
-These would have secured 70 social rented homes and 47 shared ownership, but Barratt submitted a viability assessment claiming it would only be viable to provide 35 shared ownership homes,8 social rented with48 affordable rent homes, at 65% market rent.
+These would have secured 70 social rented homes and 47 shared ownership, but Barratt submitted a viability assessment claiming that only 30% affordable housing was  viable, comprising 35 shared-ownership homes,8 social rented and 48 affordable rent, at 65% market rent.

 The [officer's report](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!5wmNTTJlhAE1P%2fSH390aXg%3d%3d!%7d%7d%7d)
 explains that the council had the viability assessment appraised by the